// On this page

 Where are the holes in my thesis?

 I just re-ran this on a stated NVDA thesis (Claude Opus 4.7, 20 May 2026, live search on).
-I don’t hold NVDA — the thesis was built as a stress-test exercise, the kind a data-centre bull might construct, because that’s where AI-bull blind spots concentrate.
-Claude named three weaknesses the thesis was understating: that it framed custom silicon as an outside threat when NVDA’s own customers — Anthropic on Trainium, Google selling TPUs externally — are now the competition; that the big four spending on AI infrastructure was being treated as a durable trend when capex-to-revenue ratios at Alphabet (46%), Microsoft (47%), Meta (54%) and Oracle (86%) are at levels with no real precedent — and one capex cut from any of them could re-rate everything; and that the thesis’s load-bearing claim (“compound earnings at rates that justify the multiple”) was stated without doing the maths on what’s actually priced in.
-Claude’s own one-sentence verdict: weakness #2 — the spending on AI infrastructure — is the one most likely to matter in the next twelve months.
+I don’t hold NVDA.
+The thesis was built as a stress-test exercise, the kind a data-centre bull might construct, because that’s where AI-bull blind spots concentrate.
+Claude named three weaknesses the thesis was understating.
+The first: it framed custom silicon as an outside threat, when NVDA’s own customers (Anthropic on Trainium, Google selling its TPU chips to others) are now the competition.
+The second: the big four buyers spending on AI infrastructure were being treated as a durable trend, when their spending as a share of revenue (Claude’s own rough figures put it near 46% at Alphabet, 47% at Microsoft, 54% at Meta and 86% at Oracle) sits at levels with no real precedent.
+One spending cut from any of them could reprice the whole sector.
+The third: the thesis’s load-bearing claim (“compound earnings at rates that justify the price”) was stated without doing the maths on what the share price already reflects.
+Claude’s own one-sentence verdict: the second weakness, the infrastructure spending, is the one most likely to matter in the next twelve months.

 FILTER: My thesis on [COMPANY NAME] in one paragraph: [PASTE YOUR THESIS].